Skip to navigation Skip to content

 • DVA Process Direct

-Care recipient records automatically create during the process of care assessments being received via the My Aged Care Gateway.
-Care recipient information auto populates based on the information from the care assessment and pre-assessment.
+Care recipient records are automatically created when data is received via the My Aged Care Gateway.
+Care recipient information auto populates based on the information from My Aged Care and can also be created by a pre-entry assessment undertaken in PD/CF.

 • automatically matched to existing care recipient records, or